arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 3.14.2021
+What's the difference between a URI and a URL?
+Well, it's all in the name.

+URI stands for Uniform Resource Identifier, and identifies a logical or physical resource.
+For example, an ISBN is a URI, since it identifies a book.

+URL stands for Uniform Resource Locator.
+A URL identifies a *web* resource and tells you its location (i.e. how to access it).
+For example, https://google.com is a URL, since it both identifies and locates a web resource.

+Note that all URLs are URIs, but not all URIs are URLs.

+For more info, you can read about the difference [here](https://danielmiessler.com/study/difference-between-uri-url/).

 ### 3.13.2021
 There are some oddly specific CSS color names.
 The full list is [here](https://www.w3schools.com/colors/colors_names.asp).
 Here are some of my favorites: